skyglass-examples/aws-k3s-traefik/README.md

-## Step-04: Deploy "user-management" microservice to AWS:
+## Step-04: Deploy "user-management" and "whoami" microservices with Traefik Ingress Controller to AWS:

 - go to "**EC2 -> Load Balancers**" in your AWS Console